bitcoin-api/bitcoin-api-full-stack/README.md

 **About**

 Install and start [Bitcoin Core](https://bitcoin.org/en/bitcoin-core) on the server.
-This can take a while because the livenet blockchain takes a decent amount of time to transfer to your server through the internet because of its size which is currently over 250GB.
+This can take a while because the mainnet blockchain takes a decent amount of time to transfer to your server through the internet because of its size which is currently over 250GB.
 The testnet blockchain downloads much faster because it's currently only around 25GB.

 **Steps**